hslam/raft/README.md

 # RAFT
-An Go implementation of the Raft distributed consensus protocol.
+A Golang implementation of the Raft distributed consensus protocol.

 ## Features